rvinluan/rvinluan.github.io/_posts/2018-01-07-year-in-cardboard.md

 ---
 published: false
 ---
-Here's a list of all the board games I played for the first time in 2017.
+Here's a list of all the board games I played for the first time in 2017, along with an extremely short first impression.
 This list doesn't include games I had already played before, or the many many prototypes I played (mine and others).
 Also I probably missed a few!

 ### Hey That's My Fish!
-is super cute and surprisingly thoughtful for how simple it is
+It's super cute and surprisingly thoughtful for how simple it is!
 ### Superfight
-it had its moments but ultimately it's one of those games that plays itself?
+Has its moments but ultimately it's one of those games that plays itself?
 ### Loopin' Chewie
 I had never heard of this or the original but it was surprisingly fun!
-Gotta try it as a drinking game
+Gotta try it as a drinking game.
 ### The Networks
-ever so slightly multiplayer solitaire-ish and kind of long with 5p but I absolutely want to play again with fewer.
+Very entertaining!
+Ever so slightly multiplayer solitaire-ish and kind of long with 5p but I absolutely want to play again with fewer.
 ### Undercover
-folk game played with an app.
+Folk game played with an app.
 Technically I've played this before but this is a specific variation on the rules that I hadn't seen that worked really well.
 ### Bang!
 The Dice Game
-some really clever stuff in here. ultimately it's still pretty fast and loose and the hidden roles are sort of weak, but it goes so quickly you can't really complain.
+Some really clever stuff in here.
+Ultimately it's still pretty fast and loose and the hidden roles are sort of weak, but it goes so quickly you can't really complain.
 ### Deception: Murder in Hong Kong
-breezy but incredibly engaging.
-All the best bits of Codenames and Dixit and Mysterium et al.
+Breezy but incredibly engaging.
+All the best bits of Codenames and Dixit and Mysterium et al, the huge player count is a real nice luxury.
 ### Paperback
-more fun than I thought it would be!
+More fun than I thought it would be!
 Surprisingly crunchy.
 ### Red 7
-surprisingly strategic! could be visually better and more accessible though
+Surprisingly strategic!
+Could be visually better and more accessible though?
 ### Flamme Rouge
-breezy! fun!
+Breezy! fun!
 It was legitimately exciting.
 And shorter than I thought.
+Although I'm not sure I groked how to get maximum control over what I was doing?
 ### Magical Athlete
-some fantastic moments in this game.
+Some fantastic moments in this game.
 Atrocious graphics that were so disappointing because the game itself was great!
 ### Sushi Go Party
-wow this is excellent.
+Wow this is excellent.
 Makes an already great game so much better.
 ### Chinatown
 Pure negotiation game that is really excellent.
-It closes up as it goes on which was unexpected and unique!
+It closes up as it goes on (your options become more constrained) which was unexpected and unique!
 ### Tiny Epic Galaxies
 A little too long with 5P?
 Lots of downtime.
 But the depth is there and the combos are real nice and the endgame is very fun!
 ### Santorini
 A beautiful object!
-Plays very tactically but also seems to have a ton of longevity.
+Plays very tactically but also seems to have a good amount of longevity.
 ### Ra
 Gets so much out of so little.
-An unexpectedly good push your luck mechanic???
+I expected this game to be mainly an auction game but it's really a push your luck game???
 ### Incan Gold
 Some really clever if unthematic mechanisms in here.
 It's pretty breezy but also has its tense moments.
 ### Arkham Horror LCG
 So intriguing and hard!
 I want to play more already.
 Maybe felt a bit too math-y?
 ### Honshu
 Really really solid.
-It takes a game to understand it though.
+It takes a full game to understand it though.
 Also what's going on with the auctions?
 They feel backward in that I don't have enough information to do them when we do them.
 Maybe they're not meant to be a real mechanic.
 ### Sherlock Holmes: Consulting Detective
 Damn this game is engaging.
 Makes you feel terribly inept though.
 Also sometimes it's hard to tell if the game itself is wrong or not.
 ### HeckMeck